Skip to content

 How it works

-1. The SDK intercepts each request and records route, method, status code, and latency in memory.
+1. The SDK intercepts each request and records route, method, status code, and latency.

-2. Every flushInterval milliseconds (default: 60s), the buffer is aggregated into per-route statistics and sent to POST /ingest on the SaaS API.
+2. Every 60 seconds, the buffer is aggregated into per-route statistics and sent to POST /ingest on the SaaS API.

 3. The SaaS stores the metrics in TimescaleDB and makes them available through the cloud dashboard.